celestial-unit/Movable-WebApp/README.md

 ## Usage
 - Access the application at `http://localhost:8000`.
-- Explore the features, including CRUD operations, QR code generation, and more.
+- Explore features such as CRUD operations, QR code generation, and more.

 ## Branches
 - **EVENTS**: Contains the latest updates and features.